 Figure 3.
-Examples of the morphology of actin filaments in different cell lines, represented by immunofluorescent staining of protein SEPTIN9 in A-431, U-2 OS and U-251 cells.
+Examples of the morphology of actin filaments in different cell lines, represented by immunofluorescent staining of protein SEPTIN9 in A-431, U2OS and U-251 cells.

 The function of actin filaments

 It is well known that actin filaments and focal adhesions are the main regulators of cellular morphology and motility (Mitchison TJ et al. (1996); Pollard TD et al. (2009); Bird RP.
 (1987)).
 Myosin (TPM1) motors on these bundles can be used to exert large contractile forces for dynamically reshaping the cell as well as creating locomotion (HUXLEY AF et al. (1954); HUXLEY H et al. (1954)).
-The latter generally involves formation of an actin-dependent prostrution, like filopodia and lamellipodia (Svitkina T. (2018)).
+The latter generally involves formation of actin-dependent prostrutions, like filopodia and lamellipodia (Svitkina T. (2018)).
 Actin filaments are also involved in endocytosis and provide important avenues for transport of cargo, especially organelles, throughout the cell.
 Again, motor proteins of the myosin family play an important role in the latter.
 Another important function of actin filaments is in cytokinesis, where a contractile ring of actin and myosin II is used to create a cleavage furrow and pinch the cell into two daughter cells.

-Gene Ontology (GO) analysis of proteins localized to actin filaments and focal adhesions show enrichment of terms describing biological processes and molecular functions in line with known functions of the actin cytoskeleton (Figure 5).
-The most highly enriched terms for Biological Process are integrin-mediated signalling, regulation of cell shape and cytokinesis.
+Gene Ontology (GO) analysis of genes encoding proteins localized to actin filaments and focal adhesions show enrichment of terms describing biological processes and molecular functions in line with known functions of the actin cytoskeleton (Figure 5).
+The most highly enriched terms for Biological Process are integrin-mediated signaling, regulation of cell shape and cytokinesis.
 The most highly enriched terms for Molecular Function are binding to different components of the actin cytoskeleton, microfilament motor activity and cell adhesion mediator activity.

 Figure 5a Gene Ontology-based enrichment analysis for the actin filament proteome showing the significantly enriched terms for the GO domain Biological Process.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.